White Lake Truck Accident Lawyer

 You live here.
 You drive M-59 and Pontiac Lake Road, the same routes where thousands of commercial trucks travel every single day.
 When one of those trucks crashes into you, the trucking company's attorneys start working immediately.
 You deserve someone who moves just as fast, who already knows these roads, who knows Oakland County Circuit Court, and who has held carriers accountable before.
 The Michigan Legal Center is based right here in White Lake Township.
 We are your neighbors, and we take that seriously.

-A White Lake truck accident lawyer helps victims of semi-truck, 18-wheeler, and other commercial vehicle crashes on M-59, Pontiac Lake Road, Cooley Lake Road, and throughout northern Oakland County recover compensation for medical bills, lost wages, and pain and suffering under Michigan No-Fault law and federal FMCSA regulations.
-The Michigan Legal Center is headquartered in White Lake Township and has recovered more than $300 million for Michigan accident victims, including a $5 million wrongful death recovery involving a semi-truck and a $1.2 million commercial truck case.
-Consultations are free, 24 hours a day; you pay nothing unless we win.
+A White Lake truck accident lawyer helps victims of semi-truck, 18-wheeler, and other commercial vehicle crashes on roads such as M-59 and Pontiac Lake Road recover compensation for medical bills, lost wages, and pain and suffering under Michigan No-Fault law and federal FMCSA regulations.
+The Michigan Legal Center is physically located in White Lake Township (48383) and has recovered more than $300 million for Michigan accident victims.
+Consultations are free, 24 hours a day, and you pay nothing unless we win your case.
 Call (248) 886-8650.

 When the Crash Happens on Your Road, You Need a Lawyer Who Knows It